mlhusain/SQL_NotesProjects/README.md

 ---
 ## Importing CSV file Using Dbeave/PgAdmin
-- Exploring Data type and size such as bigint or int
-- Right clicking on Tables under the schema - improt data- select the csv locaton - next- configure column structure option at top right corner- check and configure the columns based on exploration at first - next - proceed- next
+- Exploring Data type and size such as bigint or int -Right-clicking on Tables under the schema - improt data- select the csv locaton - next- configure column structure option at top right corner- check and configure the columns based on exploration at first - next - proceed- next
 ---